Probate & Probate Litigation

 Probate & Trust Litigation

 Unfortunately, when emotional and financial stakes are high—as they so often are in these cases—disputes can arise during the probate and trust administration process.
 Although our firm seeks to handle these matters in an amicable manner, our litigators are fully prepared to address trust administration issues and take probate matters to court when necessary.
+These issues can include: